comharris/readme/docs/calendar.md

 - New department heads should have 1-1s on Mondays and Fridays for 25 minutes for the first 8 weeks

 - The following guidelines on schedule are for San Francisco timezone:
-  - 7:00am-8:30am SF time reserved for meetings with attendees outside North America
+  - 0700-0830 SF time reserved for meetings with attendees outside North America
+    - IMPORTANT: A 0700 or 0730 call is not normal for the CEO and occurs during breakfast with family.
+The morning of the meeting EA should call or message CEO between 0500 and 0645 to confirm the CEO remembers the meeting.
-  - 8:30am-9:00am SF time reserved for Daily Checkin meeting
+  - 0830-0900 SF time reserved for Daily Checkin meeting
-  - 9:00am-1:00pm SF time is for conventional and standing meetings
+  - 0900-1300 SF time is for conventional and standing meetings
-  - 1:00pm-1:30pm SF time for lunch, okay to rescheduled but avoid skipping (which can lead to unhealthy snacking)
+  - 1300-1303 SF time for lunch, okay to rescheduled but avoid skipping (which can lead to unhealthy snacking)
-  - 2:00pm-3:30pm SF time for overflow meetings
+  - 1400-1530 SF time for overflow meetings
-  - 3:30pm-5:00pm SF time for overflow overflow meetings
+  - 1530-1700 SF time for overflow overflow meetings

 Time when not in meetings is for messaging, email, and individual work.